-I am a Lecturer in psychology at the University of Lincoln.
-Prior to taking up this post, I was a postdoc York and Aberdeen for around 4 years, working on face recognition projects.
-I also worked in the Face Lab at the University of Western Australia for four months at the end of my postdoc.
+I am a Senior Lecturer in Cognitive Psychology and joined the University of Lincoln in September 2016.
+Prior to this, I was a postdoc with Mike Burton in York and Aberdeen for around 4 years, working on face recognition projects funded by the ESRC and ERC.
+I also worked in the Face Lab at the University of Western Australia for four months on an Endeavour Fellowship.

 I work on face perception.
 My research interests span three areas: